rodolfoamarques/full-stack-backend-code-challenge/README.md

 - As the Twitter API is rate limited retrieving tweets for a maximum of 10 projects will be sufficient

-- Your submission should be made available privately to Sportdec in either Github or Bitbucket
+- Add your submission to Github as a private repo and add the following Sportdec team-members as collaborators:
+  @onlydave;@dereklawless;@cusackd;@Wogiebear

 ## Resources